zeek/zeek-docs/script-reference/autogenerated-protocol-analyzer-index.rst

       negotiate_context_values: :zeek:type:`SMB2::NegotiateContextValues`
          An array of context values in SMB v.
 3.1.1.

-   The response to an SMB2 *negotiate* request, which is used by tghe client to notify the server what dialects of the SMB2 protocol the client understands.
+   The response to an SMB2 *negotiate* request, which is used by the client to notify the server what dialects of the SMB2 protocol the client understands.

    For more information, see MS-SMB2:2.2.4